Classification of width 1 lattice tetrahedra by their multi-width: Introduction

 This author completely classified lattice triangles by their multi-widths in \cite{triangles}.
 The result is surprisingly simple and it produces a normal form for triangles from which both their width and automorphism groups can be easily read.
 Additionally, it shows that the sequence counting lattice triangles with second width at most \(w_2\) has generating function equal to the Hilbert series of a degree 8 hypersurface in \(\PP(1,1,1,2,2,2)\).
-The question we investigate here is how much of this can be extended to the three-dimensional case.
+Here we investigate how much of this can be extended to the three dimensions.
+Ideally, we would describe the finite sets \(\cT_{w_1,w_2,w_3}\) defined as follows. \begin{definition} For integers \(0 < w_1 \leq w_2 \leq w_3\) the set of tetrahedra with multi-width \((w_1,w_2,w_3)\) up to affine equivalence (denoted by \(\sim\)) is